nkarl/nkarl.github.io/src/content/blog/2024-05-5-trying-out-nix.md

 There, we just created our first Nix shell instances.

-Ultimately, we want to have a configuration we use independently of platforms.
+Ultimately, we want to have a configuration for use independently of platforms.
 That is by definition *reproducible*.
 That requires a few core config files.

 In the next post we will create a default config file with a few standard dependencies.